Infinnitor/random-scarequotes/README.md

 # yeah
-report all the bugs that ye find, this project isn't very good and also hasn't been tested much
+report all the bugs that ye find, this project isn't very good and also hasn't been tested much known bug is that it breaks links in innerText and also lists, so "yeah"